ablab/quast/README.md

 The default installation location is `/usr/local/bin/` for the executable scripts, and `/usr/local/lib/` for the python modules and auxiliary files.
 If you are getting a permission error during the installation, consider running setup.py with
 `sudo`, or create a virtual python environment and [install into it](http://docs.python-guide.org/en/latest/dev/virtualenvs/).
-Alternatively, you may use the `--prefix` option for setup.py to provide a specific installation location (follow the on-screen instructions about creating intermediate directories and modifying PYTHONPATH variable).
+Alternatively, you may use old-style installation scripts (`./install.sh` or ./install_full.sh`), which build QUAST package inplace.

 #### Usage